Greg Valentine: Mid-Atlantic Championship Wrestling (1976–1978)

-In August 1976, Valentine debuted in Jim Crockett Jr. and George Scott's Mid-Atlantic Championship Wrestling, an affiliate of the National Wrestling Alliance based in the Carolinas and Virginias.
+In August 1976, Valentine debuted in Jim Crockett Jr.'s Mid-Atlantic Championship Wrestling and booked by George Scott, an affiliate of the National Wrestling Alliance based in the Carolinas and Virginias.
 Valentine was hired to replace his father, who had been forced to retire after he broke his back in a plane crash in 1975.
 He immediately began feuding with Johnny Weaver, who he "retired" with a top rope elbow drop.
 Valentine's elbow drop was promoted as a deadly move, with tapes of him breaking wooden boards with his elbow shown to the audiences before his debut.

 Valentine then formed a tag team with Ric Flair, with whom he twice won the NWA World tag team title and held the NWA Mid-Atlantic Tag Team Championship (between June 30 and August 22, 1977).
 They first defeated Gene and Ole Anderson on December 26, 1976 (who nine years later would become in storyline Flair's "cousins") in Greensboro, injuring Gene so badly that he had to be stretchered out.
 They held the titles until May 8, 1977, when the Andersons defeated them in a steel cage match in the old Charlotte Coliseum.

 Flair and Valentine regained the tag titles from the Andersons on October 30, this time leaving Ole unable to leave under his own power.
 The team split after they were stripped of the titles in April 1978 by NWA president Eddie Graham as a result of their "unprofessional conduct".
 Flair then set his sights on the NWA World Heavyweight Championship, while Valentine held the NWA World Tag Team Championships once more with Baron von Raschke in 1978.

 At the same time, Valentine feuded with Chief Wahoo McDaniel over the NWA Mid-Atlantic Heavyweight Championship.
 Wahoo had cost Valentine and Flair their first tag team championships (Wahoo, the then-nemesis of Flair, had been the special referee in the steel cage match), so Valentine was eager for revenge.
-On June 11, 1977 in Raleigh he defeated Wahoo, breaking his leg in the process.
+On June 11, 1977, in Raleigh he defeated Wahoo, breaking his leg in the process.
 Though Wahoo's legs were too thick for Valentine to apply his signature Figure Four leglock, he managed to break Wahoo's ankle using a leg/ankle suplex.
 The heel Valentine then began wearing a T-shirt with the slogan "I broke Wahoo's leg" on the front and "No more Wahoo" on the back.
-Wahoo returned on August 9, 1977 and took back the title.
+Wahoo returned on August 9, 1977, and took back the title.
 Valentine would hold the title once more, defeating Wahoo again on September 10 and losing to Ken Patera on April 9, 1978.